tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 time.

-The proposal is to require that Module source text has at least one `import` or `export` statement in the source text to parse.
+The proposal is to require that Module source text has at least one `import` or `export` statement in the source text.

 ### Script Example